Prov258/usof/README.md

 ---

 **usof** is a backend application inspired by platforms like StackOverflow and Reddit.
-It provides an API for user authentication, question posting, answers, voting, and comments.
+It provides an API for user authentication, posting, commenting and likes.
 The project is designed for learning and experimentation purposes and demonstrates the use of modern backend development practices.

 ---